 They are good for the heart and keep cholesterol in check.

-In Asia and the Middle East gardeners were growing onions over 5000 years ago.
+Gardeners in Asia and the Middle East were growing onions over 5000 years ago.

 There are mainly two types of onion, which are then further categorized, but here we'll look at growing onions of the dry or bulbing type, which have yellow, white and red colour varieties.

 For growing onions of the other type, such as spring/green onions or scallions, see Growing Spring Onions or Scallions

 Read on for growing onions, or click straight to a topic below...

 Onion Pests and diseases (Opens in new page.)

 Important tips on how to grow onions (Opens in new page.)

 Onions are as hardy as they come and are regarded as a cool season plant but will grow well in a wide range of temperatures.

 Even young plants don't mind frosts or snow; although -5°C (21°F) temperatures for months on end will more than slow their growth... it will kill exposed onion plants.